AkramOM606/AI-SoccerCoach/README.md

 - ADRANE Akram
 - BELMOUSSA Abderrazak

+# Data set

+Our project leverages public data from the StatsBomb API to train and evaluate our AI models.
+This data provides a rich set of information about soccer matches, including:

+## Match Events: The core of our dataset consists of detailed event data for each match.
+This data includes information like:
+1.Event type (e.g., shot, pass, tackle)
+2.Player involved (if applicable)
+3.Time of the event
+4.Location on the field (x, y coordinates)
+5.Pressure on the player (during the event)
+6.Related events (e.g., a shot might be linked to a block) 7.Match Structure: Data about the match structure is also available, including:
+8.Competition and season information
+9.Starting lineups and formations for each team 10.Tactical shifts made throughout the match (if any)

+# Data Source:

+The data is provided as JSON files exported from the StatsBomb Data API.
+You can find more details about the data format and event definitions in the StatsBomb documentation: https://statsbomb.com/what-we-do/hub/free-data/

+# Specifics of Usage:

+We primarily focused on the "events" data for our project.
+This data provides a granular understanding of player actions and in-game situations, allowing us to train AI models for tasks like:

+## Analyzing player performance
+## Identifying tactical patterns
+## Predicting future events

+# Data Cleaning and Compression (Decrapify)

 ## Installation and Usage

 (Provide instructions on how to install and use your project here.)